Overview: Will I Be Disqualified As Director Over A Bounce Back Loan?

 In this article you’ll learn about:

-This is a question that most Directors often ask when they are considering placing their Company into Creditors Voluntary Liquidation with a Bounce Back Loan.
+The most common question Directors ask when they are considering placing their Company into Creditors Voluntary Liquidation with a Bounce Back Loan is whether they will be disqualified as a Director.

 There are five questions that rank top when a Director is considering Liquidation when they can’t pay back a Bounce Back Loan:

-- Could I be personally liable for any of the company debts?
+1. Could I be personally liable for any of the company’s debts?

 This post focuses on the last of these five questions.